Apple's latest iPhones continue to push the boundaries of performance, features, and design just as the original iPhone did back in 2007.

 Cameras are great (and near the top of mobile photography rankings) but not the absolute best Samsung has to offer.

-Overall, the phone goes toe-to-toe with Apple's baseline iPhone offering for 2020 in everything but performance.
-There's simply no Android phones that can keep up with Apple's Bionic processors.
+Overall, the mobile goes toe-to-toe with Apple's baseline iPhone offering for 2020 in everything but performance.
+There's simply no Android mobiles that can keep up with Apple's Bionic processors.
 Still, the S20 5G is no slouch and will game, stream video, and pop between apps with no issues.

-It's also a solid phone despite its budget price.
+It's also a solid mobile despite its budget price.
 The glass-and-metal design feels upscale and the display is more than detailed enough for watching movies, reading emails, or scrolling through social media.

-The phone might not be the most powerful Android phone of 2020, but it's more than enough for daily use and will even play games without too much struggle -- just don't expect to use the highest settings.
+The mobile might not be the most powerful Android mobile of 2020, but it's more than enough for daily use and will even play games without too much struggle -- just don't expect to use the highest settings.

 Pros: Smaller design, OLED display, fast-charging, rapid updates, great camera, minimal software bloat, plenty of performance, good battery life, excellent low-light photography, 5G support